-Senior Advisor of Technology, Media and Telecom for Searchlight Capital, a global private investment firm.
-Formerly Chief Executive Officer of Laser, Inc., a private held technology company (March 2014 - May 2017) and also former Chief Executive Officer of Leap Wireless International, Inc., a provider of wireless services and devices through its subsidiary, Cricket Communications, Inc. (February 2005 - March 2014).
+Executive Chairman, Kymeta Corporation, a privately held, world leading electronically steerable terminal manufacturer and provider of services for global connectivity since 2019.
+Mr. Hutcheson has served as a senior advisor of Technology, Media and Telecom for Searchlight Capital, a global private investment firm since 2015.
+Formerly chief executive officer of Laser, Inc., a privately held technology company (March 2014 - May 2017) and also former chief executive officer of Leap Wireless International, Inc., a provider of wireless services and devices through its subsidiary, Cricket Communications, Inc. (February 2005 - March 2014).
 (Also a director of InterDigital, Inc. Formerly a director of Leap Wireless International, Inc.)

-Mr. Hutcheson, age 62, brings to the board of directors significant operational and financial expertise as an experienced former chief executive officer of a wireless communications company.
+Mr. Hutcheson, age 63, brings to the board of directors significant operational and financial expertise as an experienced former chief executive officer of a wireless communications company.
 His broad business background includes strategic planning and product and business development and marketing.
 His expertise in developing and executing successful wireless strategies is an asset to Pitney Bowes as more products and services are transitioned to the cloud.
 In addition, his experience as a public company chief executive contributes to his knowledge of corporate governance and public company matters.